xavipocche/xavipocche/README.md

 # Hey! 👋 Nice to meet you, I'm Xavier Pocchettino and I'm Backend Java Developer♨. #

-I'm 21 years old and I'm working as a backend dev since a year, I'm apassionate about tecnology and I love keep learnig new tecnologies and computer languages
+I'm 21 years old, I'm from Mendoza, Argentina and I'm working as a backend dev since a year, I'm apassionate about tecnology and I love keep learnig new tecnologies and computer languages

-- 🔭 I'm currently working at <a href="https://callao.io/">Callao</a>
+- 🔭 I'm currently working at <a href="https://callao.io/" target="_blank">Callao</a>
 - 🌱 I'm currently learning Computer Programming
 <!-- - 👯 I'm looking to collaborate on ... -->
 <!-- - 🤔 I'm looking for help with ... -->